hotmic-wp/hotmic-media-player-ios/README.md

 }
 ```

 When the user wishes to purchase a tip, the following function will be called.
 Your app should initiate the in-app purchase process.
-If the purchase is successful, your app should then submit the tip purchase information including the App Store receipt via HMMediaPlayer’s submitTipPurchase function.
+If the purchase is successful, your app should then submit the tip purchase information including the App Store receipt via `HMMediaPlayer`’s `submitTipPurchase()` function.
 HotMic will verify this purchase is legitimate and record the tip if validated.
 Be sure to provide an error if one occurs in this process, such as if the device cannot make payments, a purchase is already in progress, the transaction was canceled, the transaction failed, failed to get transaction info, no purchase info was found, failed to verify, or failed to process.
-The completion handler allows you to specify if you want this error’s localizedDescription to be shown to the user and if a button should be provided to retry submitting their purchase information if that request fails.
-We strongly recommend persisting the purchase information on the device and avoid marking the SKPaymentTransaction finished until the purchase has been successfully submitted, as this allows you to retry submitting the information when StoreKit informs you there is a not-yet-finished purchased transaction.
+The completion handler allows you to specify if you want this error’s `localizedDescription` to be shown to the user and if a button should be provided to retry submitting their purchase information if that request fails.
+We strongly recommend persisting the purchase information on the device and avoid marking the `SKPaymentTransaction` finished until the purchase has been successfully submitted, as this allows you to retry submitting the information when `StoreKit` informs you there is a not-yet-finished purchased transaction.

 ```swift
 func purchaseTip(product: SKProduct, userID: String, hostID: String, streamID: String, message: String?, anonymous: Bool, completion: @escaping ((error: Error?, showError: Bool, canRetry: Bool)) -> Void) {